 On the "Directories" tab, for "Show directories for", first select "Input class files".
 This is where you enter the equivalent of the CLASSPATH.
-Assuming you installed the E source tree at "d:\e\src", you should enter...
+You should enter the following in this order:

 For "Output files", "Output directory", enter "d:\e\classes".
 This is where Cafe's compiler will place the *.class files.